tuitet/Bayes-Fantasy-Football/README.md

-# bayes-fantasy-football
+# Bayes-Linear-Regression-Fantasy-Football
-Bayesian prediction of fantasy football statistics
+## Bayesian prediction of fantasy football statistics

 In this project, we are predicting which players will perform best in a fantasy football season based on certain underlying statistics.